liftlobby/Fakeseeker/README.md

 - Model/Threshold Errors on First Run: The first time you run the app, it might try to download the latest detection model if you have an internet connection.
 If this fails, you might see an error.
 Please ensure you are connected to the internet and try restarting the application.

 6. Enjoy using FakeSeeker!

+## Acknowledgements
+1. This project utilizes models and code adapted from or inspired by:
+- EfficientNet-PyTorch
+- Facenet-PyTorch
+2. Thanks to the developers of OpenCV, Pillow, MSS, Requests, and Appdirs libraries.